Epic Nacho Mac ’N’ Cheese

 • Heat broiler to high.
 Bring a medium pot of salted water to a boil.
 Wash and dry produce. • Core, deseed, and dice green pepper into ½-inch pieces.
 Trim and thinly slice scallions, separating whites from greens.
 Peel and mince garlic. • Place smoky red pepper crema in a small bowl.
 Add water 1 tsp at a time until mixture reaches a drizzling consistency.
 Season with salt and pepper.

 • Once water is boiling, add cavatappi to pot.
 Cook, stirring occasionally, until al dente, 9-11 minutes.
 Drain.

-• While pasta cooks, heat a drizzle of oil in a medium, preferably ovenproof, pan over medium heat (use a large, preferably ovenproof, pan for 4 servings).
-Add poblano and season with salt and pepper.
-Cook, stirring, until softened, 4-5 minutes. • Add 2 TBSP butter (3 TBSP for 4), scallion whites, garlic, and Southwest Spice; cook, stirring, until butter melts and scallion whites are softened, 1 minute.
+• While pasta cooks, heat a drizzle of oil in a medium, preferably ovenproof, pan (use a large, preferably ovenproof, pan for 4 servings) over medium heat.
+Add green pepper and season with salt and pepper.
+Cook, stirring, until softened, 4-5 minutes. • Add Southwest Spice Blend, scallion whites, garlic, and 2 TBSP butter (3 TBSP for 4); cook, stirring, until butter has melted and scallion whites are softened, 1 minute.

 • Drizzle mac ’n’ cheese with smoky red pepper crema.
 Top with scallion greens and as much hot sauce as you like.
 Serve.